A Mission

 In light of this

-we hope to rise up to the same calling as of our esteemed Buddhist masters
+We hope to follow in the footsteps of our esteemed Buddhist masters

 In Master Xuanzang’s words

-For now, letting the light of dharma spread wide and far.”
+But for now, spreading the light of dharma far and wide.”

 Every Step